-The yield curve, a key economic indicator that has been used to predict recessions, turned negative Friday, sending stocks plummeting.
+The yield curve, a key economic indicator that has been used to predict recessions, is renewing fears in the U.S. bond markets.

-Investors were, in part, reacting to a move by the Federal Reserve that signaled it is more pessimistic about the future economy.
-The investors’ response led to this crucial measure becoming inverted from its “normal” state.
+At the time, investors were, in part, reacting to a move by the Federal Reserve that signaled it was more pessimistic about the future economy.
+The investors’ response led to this crucial economic indicator becoming inverted from its “normal” state.

 Here’s how the yield curve works: When investors buy bonds, they are lending the government money.
 The Treasury then pays back interest on that money each year and returns the full amount to investors whenever the bond reaches the end of its set term — or, as it’s called, its maturity date.